gerstrong/Commander-Genius/readme.txt

 best to help you understand the code.

-The main goal of Commander Genius is to copy the original games as much as possible, however there are also a number of improvements like:
+The main goal of Commander Genius is to copy the original game play feeling as much as possible, although there are also a number of improvements like:
 - MMX Support
 - OpenGL Acceleration
-- Better Graphic Effects
+- Better graphical Effects
 - Multiplayer Support
-- High Quality Packs
+- High Quality Packs which make the game look better
 - In-Game Menu
 - Named Save Slots
 - Unrestricted Joystick Support
-- Many More!
+- and more!

-We renamed CloneKeenPlus, because of some major rewrites in the code, we now call it Commander
+Before it was called CloneKeenPlus, but some major rewrites in the code had to be done.
+We now call it Commander Genius!
-Genius!
-After the all these major rewrites, have retained only a very small portion of the original CloneKeen code, but it was the base of CloneKeen that allowed this to happen.
-Because of that we still honor Caitlin Shaw and all the work she did on that engine.
+After all this coding, we have retained only a very small portion of the original CloneKeen code, but it was its base that allowed it to happen.
+Due that fact we still honor Caitlin Shaw and all that effort she put onto that engine in the past.

 The Commander Genius source code may be freely distributed and modified as per the GPL, just please remember to give credit to the original authors.
-We worked hard on it!
+We worked very hard on it!

-///Old Unchanged for a while part of the readme
-///Sorry, but we don't have the time to sort
-///through this mess and fix it up for the
-///new release, but we will make a much better
-///version of the readme for the next release,
-///you can count on that!

 Setting up the data of the game:

- * Copy all of the data files from the original game(s) into the "./games" folder.
-If you have the registered versions, you can play all episodes, otherwise download the shareware version and copy the data from it.
+ * Copy the directory of the games to the "games" subdirectory of CG.
+   If you own the registered versions, you can play all episodes, otherwise download the shareware version and copy them there.
    You also can use mods.
-In Macintosh you can find this folder by right clicking on the game and clicking open package then going into resources.
-If you have a bundled version, you already should be able to play episode 1.
+If you have a bundled version, you already should be able to play episode 1, as it is in that directory.
-   NOTE: to start CG you need at least Episode 1!
- * If you want to use some patched mods just copy them as a subfolder into "./games".
+ * If you want to use some patched mods just copy them as separate games.
- * Go into the Release folder and start the interpreter.
+ * Go into the root directory and start the interpreter.
 If you have downloaded the binary version of Commander Genius (for Windows, Linux32/64), then you will find the executable in the root directory of the extracted game.
    Under Linux it is called "CGenius", under Windows "CGenius.exe".
  * If you want better sounds and music, please download the high quality pack (HQP).
-   Read that readme of HQP for more information how to use those resources.
+   Read that readme of HQP for more information in how to use those resources.
-   Also try out our new tileset.
-They are great!
+   Also try out our new tilesets.
+They are awesome!
    Using HQP you might have to copy some resources to the specific game directory so CG would detect it.
 For example you might want to copy ck1tiles.bmp to ./games/keen1/
  * If your monitor and graphic card support a special resolution, you can add it by